BaderLab/CellAnnotationTutorial/README.md

 4. Manual annotation
 Here, we extract marker genes and associated pathways from the query dataset.
 To determine cell-type labels from this information, we would have to compare our differentially expressed genes and pathways to those described in the literature.
 To facilitate this process, we use Seurat and cerebroApp.

+## Timing

+The entire code takes about XX minutes to install and 10 minutes to run.